Your Comprehensive Guide to Mortgages

-- Initial rate is typically low than comparable fixed-rate mortgage
+- Initial interest rate may be lower than a fixed-rate mortgage

 - Have caps to limit drastic changes in rates and payments